 Light to medium copyedit — five cents ($0.05) per word

 Heavy copyedit — seven cents ($0.07) per word

 Proofreading: the final review

-All services are provided electronically, using Word’s Track Changes and Comments features (or PDF annotating tools).
+All services are provided electronically, using Word’s change-tracking and commenting features or PDF annotating tools.

 A rush fee may apply for a turnaround requested within 3 business days.